What is an externship?

 Before an externship can be approved, you will need to identify both an on-site supervisor and complete some paperwork.
 Students should visit law.unl.edu/externships to start the position proposal process.

-- Form A: Student Proposal is your proposal to the college for the position.
+- The Student Proposal is your proposal to the college for the position.
 On this form the student will supply logistical information about the experience and details about the expected work.
 This form must be submitted and electronically signed by the student

-- Form B: Supervisor Agreement is the onsite supervisor agreement.
+- The Supervisor Agreement is the onsite supervisor agreement.
 This must be filled out, electronically signed by your on-site supervisor, and submitted.

-There are other forms (disappointing, we know) that will be made available in Canvas.
-These include your educational goals, your timesheets, and your final evaluation.
+There are other forms (disappointing, we know) that follow, after the creation of your placement.
+These include your educational goals, your timesheets, and your evaluations.

 Where do I find the forms?